codefresh-contrib/captest_git-source/README.md

 # captest_git-source

 This is the Default Git Source repo for a demo Codefresh Software Delivery Platform runtime.
 While this runtime is no longer installed in my demo environment, I keep this repo around to illustrate which files need to updated for a successful Runtime installation.
-Some links below use this repo's git history.
+Some of the links below are from this repo.

 The related Runtime GitOps repo is https://github.com/codefresh-contrib/captest.